Ralph Natale

 Ralph Samuel Natale (March 6, 1935 – January 22, 2022) was an American mobster.
 He was the boss of the Philadelphia crime family from 1995 until 1999, when he became the first American Mafia boss to turn state's evidence.
-Natale helped sentence Joey Merlino to a 14-year sentence in 2001, but in January 2005, was also sentenced for racketeering, receiving a 13-year sentence.
+Natale helped convict Joey Merlino in 2001, but in January 2005, was also sentenced for racketeering, receiving a 13-year sentence.
 He was released in May 2011 and entered the witness protection program.

 Early life

 Natale was born on March 6, 1935, in South Philadelphia to Italian American parents; he had one younger brother.
 Natale's grandparents were Italian immigrants, and his paternal grandparents died in the 1918 flu pandemic in Philadelphia.
 Michael, Natale's father, was an associate of the Philadelphia crime family and operated a numbers operation for them.
 His relationship with his father was very poor; he had once repeatedly kicked him because Natale missed his curfew.
 Natale was mentored by hitman Felix "Skinny Razor" DiTullio.
-Natale ran the Bartenders Union Local 170, running it on behalf of Angelo Bruno.
+Natale ran the Bartenders Union Local 170 on behalf of Angelo Bruno.
 One of the three former 170 union leaders, Joseph McGreal, demanded that Natale be removed as the union leader; McGreal was subsequently murdered in 1973, with Andrew Thomas DelGiorno believed to be the killer.
 According to Natale, he became a made man in a secret ceremony with Bruno and Carlo Gambino in Manhattan.
 In 1970, Natale murdered conman George Feeney after he insulted Natale and Bruno.
 He was also known for assisting the Philadelphia mob in taking over casinos in Atlantic City during the late 1970s.